unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 The user might want some flexibility, but (more often than not) does not know the “internals.”
 If we ask for a “reasonably long date, something similar to ‘March 29, 2021’ in English” then what we can ask for is “a full month name, and numeric day / year.”
 But we won’t know anything about genitive month names, for example.

-Worse, when you format a date there are so many “pieces” that come together, each with its own fallback rules.
+Worse, when we format a date there are so many “pieces” that come together, each with its own fallback rules.

 Things might (potentially) interfere with the vertical fallback.
 For example if one cannot find a medium date pattern for English Great Britain, but there is a long date pattern (`"d MMMM y"`).
 Should we do a vertical fallback to “generic English (`en`, which is actually US English), and get `"MMMM d, y"` (which changes the month-day order) or alter the long pattern, algorithmically replacing `"MMMM"` with `"MMM"` and getting `"d MMM y"`?